JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

+... take 'my hand' MY LOVE ..!
+LET US DANCE ...
+I WANT DANCE WITH "YOU" TONIGHT ..!
 SEE ME "DANCING" ..?
 I AM 'dancing' all around these 'clowns' ...
 SCARED OF WHAT ..?
-A BUNCH OF LOW DOWN BLUE SHITBIRDS PLAYING ON A "COURT" WITH A "RACKET" ..?
+A BUNCH OF LOW DOWN BLUE SHITBIRDS PLAYING ON A "COURT" WITH A "RACKET" ..? 'my hand' take it ... let us dance ..!
+DANCE WITH ME MY LOVE LET'S DANCE ..!

 CELEBRATE 'we' WILL ..! https://www.youtube.com/watch?v=NTC__g12xPs ...
 LIFE IS SHORT BUT SWEET FOR CERTAIN ..!
 THINGS "WE CAN CHANGE" ..!